Murowana Goślina

-Murowana Goślina (Murowana-Goslin) is a town in Poznań County in western Poland, with 10,287 inhabitants (2024).
-The Trojanka stream flows through northern and western parts of the village, reaching the river Warta a few kilometres to the west.
+Murowana Goślina is a town in Poznań County in western Poland, with 10,287 inhabitants (2024).
+The Trojanka stream flows through northern and western parts of the town, reaching the river Warta a few kilometres to the west.

-The village is divided into two main parts – the older part of the village to the north, centred on the market square and St. James' church, and the modern estate of Zielone Wzgórza to the south, consisting mainly of blocks of flats and houses built since 1983.
+The town is divided into two main parts – the older part of the town to the north, centred on the market square and St. James' church, and the modern estate of Zielone Wzgórza to the south, consisting mainly of blocks of flats and houses built since 1983.

 Murowana Goślina is also the seat of the municipality called Gmina Murowana Goślina, which has a total population of 16,864 (2019) and covers an area of 172 km2.
 The area around Murowana Goślina contains many lakes and forest areas, particularly within the protected area called Puszcza Zielonka Landscape Park.
 The region is popular with holiday-makers and day-trippers.

+It is a member of Cittaslow.

 Name

 In mediaeval times the settlement was called Górka (meaning "hill") – this name appears in chronicles from the reigns of Mieszko I and Bolesław the Brave in the late 10th and early 11th centuries.
 The later name Goślina was derived from the personal name Gostl (related to Polish gość, "guest"), which referred to a warrior from outside the region who was given the local estates as a reward for service to the state.
 When a church was built in the late 11th century, the place was referred to as Goślina Templi.

 Around 1200, outside the wooden palisade around the wooden church, the ruling family erected a granite tower as a residence.
 It was this that gave rise to the name Murowana Goślina (murowana meaning "brick-built"), first attested in 1355.
 In the 13th century a large area on the right bank of the Warta around the Trojanka (then called Wełnianka) belonged to the Gostl family, and Murowana Goślina developed along a new trading route leading northwards from Poznań to Nakło.

-In local colloquial speech the name of the village is normally shortened to just the prefix "Murowana".
-There is also a village called Długa Goślina ("Long Goślina") about 8 km to the north.
+In local colloquial speech the name of the town is normally shortened to just the prefix "Murowana".
+There is also a town called Długa Goślina ("Long Goślina") about 8 km to the north.